Flight test: Military aircraft

 Military programs differ from commercial in that the government contracts with the aircraft manufacturer to design and build an aircraft to meet specific mission capabilities.
 These performance requirements are documented to the manufacturer in the aircraft specification and the details of the flight test program (among many other program requirements) are spelled out in the statement of work.
 In this case, the government is the customer and has a direct stake in the aircraft's ability to perform the mission.
 Since the government is funding the program, it is more involved in the aircraft design and testing from early-on.
 Often military test pilots and engineers are integrated as part of the manufacturer's flight test team, even before first flight.
 The final phase of the military aircraft flight test is the Operational Test (OT).
 OT is conducted by a government-only test team with the dictate to certify that the aircraft is suitable and effective to carry out the intended mission.

 Flight testing of military aircraft is often conducted at military flight test facilities.
 The US Navy tests aircraft at Naval Air Station Patuxent River and the US Air Force at Edwards Air Force Base.
 The U.S. Air Force Test Pilot School and the U.S. Naval Test Pilot School are the programs designed to teach military test personnel.
 In the UK, most military flight testing is conducted by three organizations, the RAF, BAE Systems and QinetiQ.
 For minor upgrades the testing may be conducted by one of these three organizations in isolation, but major programs are normally conducted by a joint trials team (JTT), with all three organizations working together under the umbrella of an integrated project team (IPT) airspace.

 Atmospheric flight testing of launch vehicles and reusable spacecraft

 All launch vehicles, as well as a few reusable spacecraft, must necessarily be designed to deal with aerodynamic flight loads while moving through the atmosphere.

-Many launch vehicles are flight tested, with rather more extensive data collection and analysis on the initial orbital launch of a particular launch vehicle design.
+Many launch vehicles are flight tested, with rather more extensive data collection and analysis on the early orbital launches of a particular launch vehicle design.
 Reusable spacecraft or reusable booster test programs are much more involved and typically follow the full envelope expansion paradigm of traditional aircraft testing.
 Previous and current test programs include the early drop tests of the Space Shuttle, the X-24B, SpaceShipTwo, Dream Chaser, Falcon 9 prototypes, OK-GLI, and SpaceX Starship prototypes.